Western Ghats: Topography

 The mountains can be roughly divided into three parts: the northern section with an elevation ranging from 900-1500 m, the middle section starting from the south of Goa with a lower elevation of less than 900 m, and the southern section where the altitude rises again.
 The Western Ghats meet with the Eastern Ghats in the Moyar River valley in the Nilgiris before continuing south.
-The Western Ghats have many peaks that rise above 2,000 m, with Anamudi (2695 m) being the highest peak.
+The Western Ghats have many peaks that rise above 2000 m, with Anamudi at 2695 m being the highest peak.

 Hydrography

 The Western Ghats form one of the major watersheds of India, feeding many perennial rivers.
 These major river systems drain almost 40% of the land area of the country.
 The major river systems originating in the Western Ghats are the Godavari, Kaveri, and Krishna.
 Most rivers flow eastwards towards the Bay of Bengal owing to the steeper gradient moving from east to west, and many smaller streams drain the region, often carrying a large volume of water during the monsoon months.
 The streams and rivers give rise to numerous waterfalls in the region.
 The rivers have been dammed for hydroelectric and irrigation purposes, with major reservoirs spread across the region.